openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 data by querying the 'hive.{context_name}_{ blocks | transactions | operations | transactions_multisig }' views.
 These view present a data snapshot for the first block in the returned block range.
 If the number of blocks in the returned range is large, then it may be more efficient for the app to do a "massive sync" instead of syncing block-by-block.

 To perform a massive sync, the app should detach the context, execute its sync algorithm using the block data, then reattach the context.
 This will eliminate the performance overhead associated with the  triggers installed by the fork manager that monitor changes to the app's tables.
+Commit is mandatory immediately after attaching context with a function 'hive.app_context_attach'.

 It is possible that an app's operation will be stopped for some reason during a massive sync (i.e. when its context is detached).
-To deal with this potential scenario, when an app is restarted it should check if its context is attached using `hive.app_context_is_attached`, and if not then it needs to attach again using `hive.app_context_attach`.
+To deal with this potential scenario, when an app is restarted it should check if its context is attached using `hive.app_context_is_attached`, and if not then it needs to attach again using `hive.app_context_attach` and then 'COMMIT' a pending transaction.

 To attach the context, the app has to know the block number of the last processed block.
 To save and get it, use: `app_context_detached_save_block_num` and `app_context_detached_get_block_num`.
 These functions may only be used in the datached state, otherwise they will throw exceptions.